camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/tomcat/chapters/03-ldap/01-configure-ldap.html.md

 </bpm-platform>
 ```

 The `administratorUserName` property should contain the user id of the LDAP user you want to grant administrator authorizations to.
-You can then use this user to log into the webapplication and grant authorizations to additional users.
+You can then use this user to log in to the web application and grant authorizations to additional users.

 See our user guide for complete documentation on the [LDAP Identity Provider Plugin](ref:/guides/user-guide/#process-engine-identity-service-the-ldap-identity-service) and the [Administrator Authorization Plugin](ref:/guides/user-guide/#process-engine-authorization-service-the-administrator-authorization-plugin).